-As the days grow longer, it’s time to do a little spring cleaning.
-This season, don’t forget to include your home’s electrical system on the list of things that need tending to.
-Here’s what you can do to keep your family safe and comfortable all year ’round.
-Standard safety checkups are quick and affordable.
-They often include inspection of your home’s electrical panel, switches and outlets, wiring and circuit loads.
+Do you make sure your home’s electrical system is on the list of things to keep your family safe and comfortable all year ’round?
+Standard safety checkups are quick and affordable, typically including inspection of your home’s electrical panel, switches and outlets, wiring and circuit loads.
 A routine inspection will also check for proper grounding, appropriate surge protection and working smoke detectors.

 First, perform a few safety checks.
 It’s generally a good idea to inspect electrical products every six months.
 Every time you change the clocks, run through this simple electrical safety inspection checklist:

 - Check for wires that are frayed, damaged or cracked.